QuEraComputing/Bloqade.jl/docs/src/waveform.md

 ## Waveform Linear Algebra

-EaRyd also supports several linear algebra operations of waveforms.
+Bloqade also supports several linear algebra operations of waveforms.
 If two waveforms have the same duration, we can directly add up or subtract the strength of two waveforms, simply by using `+` or `-`.

 ```@repl add
 wf1 = linear_ramp(;duration=2.2, start_value=0.0, stop_value=1.0);